eyeofchaos/eocjsNewsticker/README.md

 # eocjsNewsticker: A jQuery newsticker plugin

 eocjsNewsticker is a fully responsive newsticker.
 It adjusts size and content to any device and window size.
-It can be configured to read it's contents from the invoking HTML-document or from an AJAX-source (JSON or JSONP).
+It can be configured to read it's contents from the invoking HTML document or from an AJAX-source (JSON or JSONP).
 If AJAX is chosen, the newsticker is updated in a given interval on-the-fly.

 ## Requirements